-Breakfast is the best meal of the day, and I will fight you over that, but when we think about health and diet, breakfast is often first to the chopping block.
+Breakfast is the best meal of the day, and I will fight you over that, but when we think about health and diet, breakfast is often first on the chopping block.
 You see this in intermittent fasting schedules most often; only eat between 12pm and 8pm and you have your 16/8 split.

 Breakfasts are also often eaten alone or on the go, and that lack of social pressure makes it easier to skip meals.